StickmanMafia/StickmanMafiaOnline/README.md

 ## Overview

 Welcome to Stickman Mafia Online, a blockchain-integrated social deduction game built on Unity and Solana.
 Stickman Mafia brings the classic Mafia gameplay to the digital world, allowing players to strategize, deceive, and collaborate in a virtual setting.
 Our mission is to provide a seamless and engaging Mafia experience that connects traditional game mechanics with the power of blockchain technology, offering unique rewards and opportunities for all players.
-Game Type: Social deduction game, built with Unity and Solana blockchain for seamless integration of crypto elements.
-Platform: Android and Desktop (cross-platform Unity experience).

 ## Game Features